jeffhandley/react-composite-pages/README.md

 import url from 'url';
 import Hello from './Hello';
 import template from '../../templates/basic';
-import { RenderContainer } from 'react-composition';
+import { RenderContainer } from 'react-composite-pages';

 export default (req, res, callback) => {
     // This could be an async data fetching operation